TC-Strategy-Insights/tamira-strategy/README.md

 This repository hosts the professional digital portfolio for **Tamira Carter**.
 It is a high-performance, responsive web application designed to showcase strategic case studies in a format optimized for executive review.

 Unlike standard template-based portfolios, this project is **custom-engineered** to deliver a "Zero-Friction" experience:
-- **Hybrid Architecture:** Combines Resume, Bio, and Case Studies in a single, seamless scroll.
+- **Hybrid Architecture:** A "Central Command" Hub linking to deep-dive Case Study modules, mirroring corporate reporting structures.
 - **Executive-First Design:** Strict "Black & White" aesthetic for financial credibility (Cardinal Case) vs. "High-Impact" visuals for market strategy (Beyoncé Case).
 - **Performance Optimized:** Hand-coded HTML5/CSS3 with no heavy frameworks, ensuring instant load times on any device.